LucasK97/NMR_PhosAssay/README.md

 phosphorylation assays performed via NMR.

-The Workflow_Phos_Data_Processing.pdf file provides a step by step instruction how to process the data in Topspind as well as in the two provided scripts.
+The Workflow_Phos_Data_Processing.pdf file provides a step by step instruction how to process the data in Topspin as well as in the two provided scripts.

 The scripts are provided as .py as well as .ipynb and can therefore be processed in JupyterNotebook or other python environments.